 One might alternatively argue that the Domestic Emoluments Clause should receive a more lenient, President-friendly interpretation than the Foreign Emoluments Clause.
 But it’s again hard to see why this is so.
 Unlike the Foreign Emoluments Clause, the Domestic Emoluments Clause is absolute.
 That is, Congress can approve a U.S. officer’s acceptance of an emolument by a foreign government, but the President is flatly prohibited from receiving any emolument from the United States, other than his fixed compensation.
 In this respect, the Domestic Emoluments Clause is tougher, not weaker, than the Foreign Emoluments Clause.
 And the Domestic Emoluments Clause specifically applies to the President, whereas it is debatable whether the Foreign Emoluments Clause applies to him.
 See What DOJ Opinions Say About Trump and the Foreign Emoluments Clause, Yale J. Reg.
 Notice & Comment (Dec.
 7, 2016).

 Of course, under a sensible definition of emolument, President Obama should not be impeached.
-My prior post explained that emoluments include only payments received as compensation for services provided as an officer or employee, and under this approach, the interest income that Obama receives on account of his Treasury bills does not relate to his services as President.
+My prior post explained that emoluments include only payments received as compensation for services provided as an officer or employee.
+Under this approach, the interest income that Obama receives from his Treasury bills does not relate to his services as President.
 Rather, he receives interest income from the United States in his capacity as a creditor, and the Domestic Emoluments Clause should not apply to that interest income.
 For similar reasons, the Foreign Emoluments Clause should not automatically apply to interest payments received by Trump from foreign governments.

 This is not to say that President Obama or soon-to-be President Trump could properly take any interest payment from the United States or from a foreign government.
 If the prevailing interest rate on the Treasury bills held by Obama paid 2% interest, but President Obama obtained an above-market rate of interest (say, 5%), that would provide some evidence that Obama had extracted a prohibited emolument.
 (I do not mean to suggest that Obama would do such a thing — he strikes me as a person of exceptional integrity.
 However, this hypothetical helps further the legal analysis here.)